 The Computer Science Department is housed in the Olin, Beckman, and Sprague buildings on the Harvey Mudd College campus.

-Beckman Hall contains the two labs (B102 and B105), as well as the System Administrator's office (B101), the CS department conference room (B100), and the machine room (B104) which holds the main servers and networking equipment.
+Beckman Hall contains the two labs (B102 and B105), the CS department conference room (B100), and the machine room (B104) which holds the main servers and networking equipment.
 Beckman B111 houses the robotics lab.

-The faculty offices are in the south wing of the F. W. Olin Science Center, along with the department office and workroom.
+The faculty offices are in the F. W. Olin Science Center, along with the department office and workroom.
+Most offices are on the first floor, but a few are at the north end of the basement.

 Clinic teams and other research projects have their workspaces on the second floor of Sprague, but entry is restricted to authorized persons.
 A conference room is also located on this floor.
 The labs and workrooms provide students and staff with a comfortable place to work or meet without interruption.